DataRecce/recce-documentation/docs/docs/features/breaking-change-analysis.md

 icon: octicons/diff-modified-24
 ---

-**Breaking Change Analysis** examines modified models and categorizes changes into three types: **Breaking change**, **Partial breaking change**, and **Non breaking change**.
+**Breaking Change Analysis** examines modified models and categorizes changes into three types:

+- Breaking changes
+- Partial breaking changes
+- Non-breaking changes

-Traditionally, any modification to a model’s SQL was assumed to affect all downstream models.
+It's generally assumed that any modification to a model’s SQL will affect all downstream models.
 However, not all changes have the same level of impact.
-For example, formatting adjustments or adding a new column should not break any downstream dependencies. **Breaking Change Analysis** helps you assess whether a change affects downstream models, and if so, to what extent.
+For example, formatting adjustments or the addition of a new column should not break downstream dependencies.
+Breaking change analysis helps you assess whether a change affects downstream models and, if so, to what extent.

-##  Categories
+## Categories of change
 Category | Downstream Impact | Examples
 ---|---|---
-Non breaking change | No downstream models are affected |  Adding a new column, formatting SQL, adding comments Partial breaking change | Only downstream models referencing certain columns are affected | Removing, renaming, or modifying the definition of a column
+Non-breaking change | No downstream models are affected |  New column, formatting SQL, adding comments Partial breaking change | Only downstream models referencing certain columns are affected | Removing, renaming, or modifying the definition of a column
 Breaking change | All downstream models are affected | Changing filter conditions (e.g. `WHERE`), sort order (`ORDER BY`), or other SQL logic

 ## Usage

-To enable the feature, click the **Breaking Change Analysis** toggle on the  **Lineage** page.
+To enable **Breaking Change Analysis**, click the toggle on the  **Lineage** page.

-All modified models will display their change category directly on the node.
-Additionally, partial breaking changes are highlighted with a dashed orange border to indicate that they may not impact your downstream models.
+All modified models display their change category directly on the node.
+Additionally, partial breaking changes are highlighted with a dashed orange border to indicate that they may not impact downstream models.

 === "Disabled"